Steps to set up monetization

 Use the management UI or Edge API Services APIs to create API products if you haven't already done so.
 For further details, see Creating an API product.

 - Create rate plans for each API package.
 You can set up standard rate plans, rate plans for developer categories, or developer-specific rate plans.
-After you create rate plans, you can publish them for viewing by developers or save them as drafts (see Publish rate plans).
+After you create rate plans, you can publish them for viewing by developers or save them as drafts (see Managing and publishing rate plans).

-- Assign categories to your developers (as applicable).
-By creating categories and assigning developers to them, you can create rate plans that apply to specific groups, or categories, of developers.
+- Group multiple developers into companies (as applicable).
+By creating companies and assigning developers to them, you can create rate plans that apply to specific companies.

-- Set up event notifications and alerts that you want to enable.
+- Set up notifications using notification templates that you want to enable.

 After you set up monetization, you can do the following: